 Here are the FIVE THINGS LEARNED from Sunday's victory over the Chiefs:

-» DEFENSIVE DANDY: The Chiefs came into Sunday night’s game having scored at least 26 points in 22 straight regular season games, an NFL record.
+» DEFENSIVE DANDY: The Chiefs came into Sunday night's game having scored at least 26 points in 22 straight regular season games, an NFL record.
 Mahomes, through four games, was off to another torrid pace to follow up his MVP performance from a season ago.
-Even last week, when the Kansas City offense seemed “off” at times against the Detroit Lions, Mahomes & Co. willed themselves to 34 points and a big road victory.
-The Colts’ defense, meanwhile, came into Sunday night’s game with three key starters — linebacker Darius Leonard (concussion) and safeties Clayton Geathers (concussion) and Malik Hooker (knee) — already ruled out with injuries, while another safety, Rolan Milligan, would be inactive with a knee injury, and starting linebacker Anthony Walker and cornerback Rock Ya-Sin were each questionable heading in.
-Certainly not the ideal situation when you’re facing the Chiefs’ offense — but the Colts just figured out a way to get it done.
-Even as starting corners Pierre Desir and Kenny Moore II fought through (and eventually returned from) early injuries Sunday night, Indy’s defense just kept coming at Mahomes, sacking him four times and stifling Kansas City’s run game to not only snap the Chiefs’ 26-point scoring streak, but to hand them their first loss of the season.
-“You talk about everybody flying around, everybody on the same page, and guys just making plays,” Walker said.
-“That’s huge.
-You’ve gotta have this in this league, man — anybody who’s out there has an opportunity, and we’ve gotta get them out there.
-And I think it’s that team effort that we talk about.
+Even last week, when the Kansas City offense seemed "off" at times against the Detroit Lions, Mahomes & Co. willed themselves to 34 points and a big road victory.
+The Colts' defense, meanwhile, came into Sunday night's game with three key starters — linebacker Shaquille Leonard (concussion) and safeties Clayton Geathers (concussion) and Malik Hooker (knee) — already ruled out with injuries, while another safety, Rolan Milligan, would be inactive with a knee injury, and starting linebacker Anthony Walker and cornerback Rock Ya-Sin were each questionable heading in.
+Certainly not the ideal situation when you're facing the Chiefs' offense — but the Colts just figured out a way to get it done.
+Even as starting corners Pierre Desir and Kenny Moore II fought through (and eventually returned from) early injuries Sunday night, Indy's defense just kept coming at Mahomes, sacking him four times and stifling Kansas City's run game to not only snap the Chiefs' 26-point scoring streak, but to hand them their first loss of the season.
+"You talk about everybody flying around, everybody on the same page, and guys just making plays," Walker said.
+"That's huge.
+You've gotta have this in this league, man — anybody who's out there has an opportunity, and we've gotta get them out there.
+And I think it's that team effort that we talk about.

 » RUN THE DAMN BALL: The Colts had a terrific plan defensively Sunday night, but knew they could help that defensive effort by keeping Mahomes and the Chiefs' offense on the sideline as much as possible.
 By running the ball 45 times for 180 yards.
 Indy did just that, and by game's end, the Colts had dominated the time of possession, 37:15 to 22:45, in the kind of grind-it-out approach Reich has talked about since the start of the offseason workout program, when he said he wanted a top-five rushing attack in the NFL.
 Through five games, the Colts are right there — they rank fifth in the league in rushing, and Sunday night's game showed why.
 Led by the big fellas up front, who opened lanes for Marlon Mack to run 29 times for 132 yards, Indianapolis has found its identity.
 "We felt like we were doing well running the football," Reich said.
 "We got a lot of confidence in those guys.
 It helps that you are playing a little keep away.
 That was not the mentality.
 The mentality was we are going to do whatever it takes, but it sure helps when you can run the ball like that."